balena-io-experimental/support-toolkit/README.md

 # Support Toolkit
-Provides tools containerized for balena device support, available from a bash shell.
+Provides tools containerized for balena device support, accessible via a bash shell.

 ## Tools
 A tool name link is to local docs on how to run it in a support context for a balena device.